Adha-KG/Frontend/README.md

    git rebase origin/main
    ```
 3. **Resolve any conflicts, then continue:**

    ```
    git rebase --continue
    ```

 4. **Push your changes (force push if necessary):**
    ```
    git push --force-with-lease
    ```

+### Why Force Push?

+- After rebasing, your local branch history changes and no longer matches the remote branch.
+- Force pushing updates the remote branch to match your local changes.
+- It ensures your rebased commits are reflected correctly on the remote.

 **Do not use `git merge` for integrating changes from main.**
 **Do not push directly to `main`.**